 With the fifth-overall pick, the New York Islanders selected Dal Colle, hoping that they had found a perfect top-six forward to complement their star center, John Tavares.

 Unfortunately for the Islanders, Dal Colle has been unable to secure a consistent spot on their roster.
 Through the 2018-19 season, he only played 32 games with the team, registering seven points.
-The start of the 2019-20 season has been similar, with only three points scored despite him being given a slightly expanded role with the team.
+The 2019-20 season was similar, where he only scored 10 points scored despite starting in 53 games.

 So, while he still has the time and the talent to put it all together at the NHL level, it is looking less and less likely that Dal Colle will be able to do so for New York.